The Economy’s Impact on HR in 2026 (And How to Respond)

 Collaboration skills become essential.

 Cross-cultural collaboration is now a core competency, not a nice-to-have.
-Teams spanning time zones and cultures need managers who can bridge those gaps effectively.
+Teams spanning time zones and cultures need managers who can bridge those gaps.
+It’s a big part of the future of workplace collaboration that economic pressure is accelerating.

 How to Respond

 • Develop global hiring capabilities.
 Understand international employment regulations.
-Partner with Employer of Record (EOR) services if you’re not ready to establish legal entities in other countries.
+Partner with Employer of Record (EOR) services if you’re not ready to set up legal entities abroad.

 • Invest in cross-cultural training.
 Don’t assume collaboration happens naturally.
-Train managers on cultural differences in communication styles, feedback expectations, and work norms.
+Train managers on cultural differences in communication, feedback, and work norms.

 • Standardize what can be standardized.
-Core values, performance expectations, and communication protocols should be consistent.
+Core values, performance expectations, and communication protocols should stay consistent.
 Benefits and working conditions may need local adaptation.

 • Use technology for coordination.
-Async communication tools, project management platforms, and collaborative workspaces reduce the friction of distributed teams.
+Async tools, project management platforms, and collaborative workspaces reduce the friction of distributed teams.
+When work scales past your team, outsourcing for business growth can fill gaps without permanent headcount.

 The employment market functions like any market.
 Supply and demand fluctuate.
-Prices (salaries) adjust accordingly.
+Prices, meaning salaries, adjust accordingly.

 What This Means for HR